RuolinZheng08/renpy-chess/README.md

 The game supports **Player vs. Player** and **Player vs. Computer**.
 In PvC, player can choose to play as either Black or White.

 Click on a piece and all of its available moves will be highlighted in blue.
 Click on any of the legal destination squares to make a move.
-Click `Flip board view` to flip the view, with White on the bottom by default.
+Press `Flip board view` to flip the view, with White on the bottom by default.

 #### Flip Board View
 <img src="https://github.com/RuolinZheng08/renpy-chess/blob/master/flip_board.gif" alt="Flip Board" width=600>